k4l1sh/alexa-gpt/README.md

 ```

 ### 10.
-Create an OpenAI API key by [signing up](https://beta.openai.com/signup/) and clicking in "+ Create new secret key" in the [API keys page](https://platform.openai.com/account/api-keys).
+Create an OpenAI API key on the [API keys page](https://platform.openai.com/api-keys) by clicking "+ Create new secret key".

 ### 11.
 Replace your lambda_functions.py file with the [provided lambda_function.py](lambda/lambda_function.py).